Things To Do In Dubai

 Fly over the landmarks of Dubai!
 No matter how far and wide you have explored the city, nothing will beat the aerial view of Palm Jumeirah, Sheikh Zayed Road, and the World Islands.

-The helicopter flight duration ranges from 10 minutes to over an hour, although the most popular are usually between 25 and 30 minutes.
+The duration of a helicopter flight ranges from 10 minutes to over an hour, although the most popular are usually between 25 and 30 minutes.
 There are a variety of packages and routes to fly above the heritage sites along Creek, around Burj Khalifa and Atlantis, and across Palm Jumeirah.
-However, the flight route has to be approved by the air-traffic control, and therefore bad weather or any other factor might lead to a change in a pre-planned way.
+However, the flight route has to be approved by air traffic control; therefore, bad weather or any other factor might lead to a change in a pre-planned way.

 Lastly, be mindful of arriving at least half an hour before the trip schedule to allow for formalities and carry your passport.
 A chopper will take 5 to 6 passengers at a time.
 So you can bring your family or friends along.